HTTP API authorization

 Refresh token flow

-To obtain an access token through the refresh token flow, you need to provide the OAuth client credentials as well as the refresh token.
+To obtain an access token through the refresh token flow, provide the OAuth client credentials and the refresh token.

 POST https://{auth_host}/oauth/token